Table Of Contents

 Where platforms like Facebook and Instagram can become extremely powerful, is through the use of what’s called re-targeting.

-It’s worth noting here, this can be done on most platforms, but for context, we’ll stick with social here.
+It’s worth noting here, this can be done on most online advertising platforms, but for context, we’ll stick with social here.

 So let’s say, I’ve visited your website, or clicked on your ad, but I didn’t become a lead or buy from you.